dtokarzewski/InPost/README.md

 * Screenshot tests - experimental Compose Screenshot library was used to perform screenshot tests.
 It doesn't work well, because it's in Alpha stage, but it's not commercial project, so why not try it :)
 * Instrumented tests - Right there are no instrumented tests.
 There will be reason for adding them, after adding details screen in the future.
-Instrumented tests, will be helpfull in testing navigation.
+Instrumented tests, will be helpfully in testing navigation.

 ### TODO
 - Add WorkManager for cyclical background data refreshing in :data module - I didn't add it, because